tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A bdq:Response.result of a bdqffdq:Issue where no potential problems were detected.'
+'A bdqffdq:ResponseResult of a bdqffdq:Issue where no potential problems were detected.'

 ### Comment